-- A. Residents hunting on a licensed game bird shooting resort in compliance with regulations (Code $\underline{09.06}$ ). - B. In compliance with Code 04.04 and Addendum B1.14.
+- A. Residents hunting on a licensed game bird shooting resort in compliance with regulations (Code 09.06). - B. In compliance with Code 04.04 and Addendum B1.14.

-03.04 Nonresident Hunting License Requirements
+As of July 1, 2025 03.04 Nonresident Hunting License Requirements

 It is unlawful for a nonresident, 16 years of age or older, to hunt wildlife by any means in Arkansas without possessing on the person the appropriate Arkansas hunting license as provided herein: